 Yet your approach might be completely different – and that’s probably good.
 If you can’t reach a few thousand people, trying to launch a new community from scratch through a public forum probably isn’t the right approach.
 Increasingly, you get better results from targeting fewer people.
 And that’s probably going to mean using a non-traditional approach too.” — Richard Millington

 Build, and they will come.
 I have experienced and observed as an internal community manager or just an active member of some online communities – learning communities or communities of practice -different scenarios regarding using an online platform for the community.
 The community platform is the technology that hosts your community network.

 Scenario 1: The platform as an enabler to power the community

 The community platform is already existing before I join the community.
 So, I got an invitation via email to join after I met the community leader in person through a video call or in person.
 The onboarding is seamless.
-I felt welcome, heard and seen one conversation – live and asynchronously – at a time.
+I felt welcome, heard and saw one conversation – live and asynchronously – at a time.
 The host of the community is available and inclusive.
-We learn within the community continuously and growing organically.
+We learn within the community continuously and grow organically.
 It lasts over months, quarters and years.
 It becomes one of the important ways to develop ourselves, make sense of the world and our experience, reflect and decide better.

 Scenario 2: The platform is here.
 What’s next?

 There is no community platform yet.
 So, the community leader has set up a new one to test the water and invite new members to join the club.
 Sometimes the architecture of a sandbox is done and is even tested with beta testers.
 Sometimes nothing is done at all.
 All the default features of the community platform are activated.